Faethm-ai/jupydiff/README.md

 ## Usage
 We give you the option of deploying jupydiff in two different configurations, one being a docker action, two being a local yaml workflow.
 ### Action
 Add `action/checkout` to your workflow `.yml` file and set the `fetch-depth: 2`.
 Insert `Faethm-ai/jupydiff` into your workflow as shown below and you’re all set.
-Take note - this action can take up to 2 minutes to run, due to dependency installation
+Take note - this action can take up to 2 minutes to run, due to dependency installations.

 ```yaml
     runs-on: ubuntu-latest